trigaten/Learn_Prompting/docs/prompt_hacking/jailbreaking.md

 responses(@markov_2022)(@openai_api).
 This page discusses jailbreaks with ChatGPT (an OpenAI model), which has known difficulties deciding whether to reject harmful prompts (@openai_chatgpt).
 Prompts that successfully jailbreak the model often provide context for certain scenarios that the model has not been trained against.

+Integrated jailbreak:
+Integrated Jailbreak is a method in which safety and moderation features placed on LLMs are bypassed before any input is given.
+This method maintains persistance between sessions. (e.g. Utilizing techniques to bypass current APIs’ filters, the LLM starts in a session where safety and moderation features are bypassed.

+Session Jailbreak:
+Session Jailbreak is a method in which safety and moderation features placed on LLMs are bypassed after an input is provided by the user.
+Session jailbreak, as the name implies, is only active during the current session and starting a new session or new chat window will revert back to the original safety precautions.

 ### Pretending

 A common method of jailbreaking is _pretending_.
 If ChatGPT is asked about a